nuxeo/doc.nuxeo.com-content/src/nxdoc/getting-started/best-practices/continuous-integration.md

 - How many commits happen per day?
 - How many developers will you have?

 With these numbers, you can get a rough estimate of your needs / costs induced and estimate this against the developers expectations and your quality control requirements.
+Setting up a scalable infrastructure helps to start small, then adapt the sizing as needs evolve.

 # Q/A
 ## Can I Put Studio Configuration Under CI?
 Yes you can:
 - [Nuxeo CLI helps testing Studio code]({{page page="nuxeo-cli"}}#studio)
 - [Nuxeo Studio integrates with Maven]({{page space="studio" page="maven-integration"}}).

+Studio configuration is exposed as a build resource (Maven artifact or Nuxeo Package).

 {{#> callout type='note'}}
 Nuxeo Studio does not provide a hook mechanism that would allow you to trigger CI chain upon a commit.
 If you like this idea, feel free to <a href="https://app.prodpad.com/ideas/aed8f0f0-9724-11e8-8079-af2a5cff5247/canvas" target="_blank">vote for it</a>!